How to apply

 - A safeguarding policy for adults, children, or adults AND children which follows Cambridgeshire County Council’s Safeguarding guidance and procedures, makes reference to recent Safeguarding legislation (including the Care Act 2014), and has a named Designated Safeguarding Lead.
 Any reference to 'Vulnerable adults' should be updated to 'Adults at risk'.
 There should be some reference to volunteers and staff undertaking DBS checks (if these are required)

-- Accounts for the past two years – if you are a small unincorporated group, we will accept an Income and Expenditure document or similar.
-If your organisation is less than two years old, please provide a list of your income and expenditure to date.
+- Accounts for the past year – if you are a small unincorporated group, we will accept an Income and Expenditure document or similar.
+If your organisation is less than a year old, please provide a list of your income and expenditure to date.

 - A recent bank statement or paying-in slip, to verify your organisation’s banking details (within the last 3 months)